-Upper Pinal Campground Professional Review and Guide
+Upper Pinal Campground Professional Guide

 "Only 10 miles of smooth gravel roads separate Pinal Peak Recreation Area from the mining meccas of Globe and Miami, but the atmosphere is a world apart.
 At 7,500 feet, the trees are tall and the air fresh.
 It’s delightfully cooler than in the desert below, which persuaded many early miners to make the trek to homes up here after hard, hot workdays in the mines.